Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 If your utilization rates indicate that your junior resources are underutilized while senior resources are spending too much time on low-value clients, you have a talent development issue at hand.
 Junior resources aren’t learning enough and seniors don’t have enough time for more high-value development/mentoring work.

-Thus, it helps to track utilization rates not only by skill, but also resource seniority.
+Thus, it helps to track utilization rates not only by skill but also resource seniority.
 This can also help you spot junior resources that need additional training (i.e. they spend too much time on non-billable work due to constant revision requests).

 How to Increase Utilization Rate

-As you can see, utilization rate impacts every facet of your agency’s operations.
+As you can see, the utilization rate impacts every facet of your agency’s operations.
 Tracking it will give you deep insight into how your agency works and where it can improve.

 Do keep in mind that there is a limit to how much billable work you can extract from creative workers.
 100% utilization is neither feasible nor desirable.